nyxtom/broadcast/README.md

 ## Features

 + broadcast-server can listen on tcp
-+ pluggable protocols (redis protocol implemented)
++ pluggable protocols (redis, interface, line)
 + supports reading and writing: int64, float64, string, byte, []byte, error, and bool.
-+ registered command callbacks will receive typed data as it was parsed (i.e. ADD will receive an array of numbers which might be floats/ints)
++ interface protocol will use registered command callbacks will receive typed data as it was parsed (i.e. SUM will receive an array of numbers which might be floats/ints)
 + broadcast-cli connects to the server to see a list of routines supported by the server and caches them locally for easy lookup & auto-completion
-+ stats-aware, broadcast has built in stats tracking to not only monitor it's own state and report it out, but is able to handle generic stat routines through extended modules (i.e. broadcast-stats)
++ stats-aware, broadcast-server has built in stats backend that can be used to perform common stats commands similar to redis, counters similar to statsd, keys..etc.
+This backend works over the redis, interface and line protocols are are supported by broadcast-server.
 + broadcast-benchmark for benchmarking various async/non-async commands
++ commands can be written as fire-and-forget over the standard tcp stack that way clients know which commands need to be read odd immediately for replies. (i.e. COUNT foo will not return a reply).

 ## TODO
-+ configuration/support for listening on udp
 + cluster-aware configuration, allow broadcast-server to inspect commands and determine whether both the command or the first key of the arguments is handled by a different server altogether using a hashring config.